 Bishopric of Dol de Bretagne

-This picturesque medieval town is located 7km inland from the superb Baie du Mont Saint-Michel.
+Saint-Samson Cathedral is located in Dol de Bretagne, a picturesque medieval town located 7km inland from the Baie du Mont Saint-Michel.

-They also changed the name Armor (the country by the sea) into Lesser Britain (as opposed to Great Britain).
+They also changed the name Armor (the country by the sea) into Lesser Britain (as opposed to Greater Britain).

 The name later evolved into Britannia, Britain and Brittany.

 The Celts of Cornwall had already converted to Christianity.

 Their preachers, officially recognized by the Church of Rome, were adopted as Breton patron saints when they evangelized the country.